 Why Car Accidents Increase After Daylight Savings Time Begins

-While the beginning of Daylight Savings Time every March moves our clocks an hour ahead and forces us to wake up early, its effect on our lives is far greater than robbing us of a much-beloved hour of sleep.
+Now that March is here again, daylight savings time returns to move your clocks ahead one hour and force you to wake up early.
+However, its effect on your life is far greater than robbing you of a much-beloved hour of sleep.

-A 1992 study by the University of British Columbia’s Stanley Coren entitled “Sleep Deficit, Fatal Accidents, and the Spring Shift to Daylight Savings Time” found an 8% jump in traffic accidents the Monday following “springing” clocks ahead.
-A recent study by the same professor found that the number of auto accidents increased 17% the week following the onset of Daylight Savings Time.
+A 1992 study by the University of British Columbia professor Stanley Coren entitled “Sleep Deficit, Fatal Accidents, and the Spring Shift to Daylight Savings Time” noted a 17-percent jump in traffic accidents the Monday following “springing” clocks ahead.
+It was based on data from 366,910 U.S. traffic deaths that occurred between 1986-1995.

-In this day and age, many are wondering if Daylight Savings Time is even worth it anymore.
-In the meantime, we’ll be getting extra sleep to adjust our bodies to the new schedule.
+In this day and age, we’re all wondering if daylight savings time is even worth having anymore.
+Until it gets discontinued, be sure to get some extra sleep to adjust yet again to the new schedule this month.

 Aaron is unashamed to be a native Clevelander and the proud driver of a Hyundai Veloster Turbo (which recently replaced his 1995 Saturn SC-2).
 He gleefully utilizes his background in theater, literature, and communication to dramatically recite his own articles to nearby youth.
 Mr. Widmar happily resides in Dayton, Ohio with his magnificent wife, Vicki, but is often on the road with her exploring new destinations.
 Aaron has high aspirations for his writing career but often gets distracted pondering the profound nature of the human condition and forgets what he was writing… See more articles by Aaron.